What's the difference between a UX designer and a graphic designer? Learn what sets these roles apart and how you can transition between them.

 |May have a bachelor’s degree in graphic design||May have a bachelor’s degree in human-computer interaction, computer science, psychology, or design|

 Graphic designers design visual elements.
 UX designers design interactions.
 The former might involve a specialized set of design-related skills, like color theory, typography, and computer-aided design.
-The latter involves a multidisciplinary set of skills that includes not only design, but user research, information architecture, wireframing, and prototyping.
+The latter involves a multidisciplinary set of skills that includes design, user research, information architecture, wireframing, and prototyping.

 With such different focuses, UX and graphic designers often spend their time on different elements of the product development process.